blenderskool/blaze/README.md

 ## Project structure
-The project is divided into three parts - backend, frontend and common.
+The project is divided structured into following directories - backend, frontend, common and nginx.

 ### Backend
 All the backend(or server) related source code resides under the `server` directory.
 It is built on Node.js with [express](http://expressjs.com/) and [ws](https://www.npmjs.com/package/ws) library for WebSockets.
 Thin wrappers have been created for easier interfacing with sockets.